sci-42ver/SICP_SDF/sicp_notes.md

   See [this](https://www.iwriteiam.nl/HaCAR_CDR.html) and [wikipedia](https://en.wikipedia.org/wiki/CAR_and_CDR) "does not quite match the IBM 704 architecture"
   - [manual](https://www.softwarepreservation.org/projects/LISP/book/LISP%201.5%20Programmers%20Manual.pdf)
     TODO "as parts of trees"
+- > wishful thinking
+  i.e. as CS61AS says we also use this in induction for hypothesis.
 #### 2.1.3
 The key is "procedures plus *conditions*".
 > is use of procedures corresponds to nothing like our intuitive notion of what data should be.